qfwc258/circuidipity/content/2017-06-19-jessiebook-to-stretchbook.rst

 :slug: jessiebook-to-stretchbook
 :tags: chromebook, debian, linux

-With the release of **Debian 9 "Stretch"** my `C720 Chromebook has transitioned from a Jessiebook <http://www.circuidipity.com/c720-chromebook-to-jessiebook.html>`_ to a Stretchbook!
+With the release of **Debian 9 "Stretch"** my chromebook has `transitioned from a Jessiebook <http://www.circuidipity.com/c720-chromebook-to-jessiebook.html>`_ to a Stretchbook!

 I posted a `visual screenshot tour <http://www.circuidipity.com/minimal-debian.html>`_ installing the Debian _stable_ release.
 I use Debian's **minimal network install image** to create a console-only base configuration that can be customized for various tasks and `alternate desktops <http://www.circuidipity.com/i3-tiling-window-manager.html>`_.